 I would recommend Rosemary Ivory Filbert Paint Brushes, they are superb quality at an excellent price.
 Sizes 10 and 7 are a good start and if you would like a variation in your brushes maybe Rosemary Ivory Short Flat Paint Brushes sizes 12 and 6 to compliment.

 Oil Paint Colours

-Titanium White, Burnt Umber, Burnt Sienna, Cadmium Red, Magenta (Permanent Rose depending on Manufacturer), Ultramarine Blue, Colbolt Blue, Cadmium Yellow, Yellow Ochre.
+Titanium White, Burnt Sienna and Ultramarine are the first three colours you will need.
+Scarlet Lake, Magenta (Permanent Rose depending on Manufacturer), Cuerlean Blue or Cobolt Blue, Cadmium Yellow and Lemon Yellow is the basic colour palette.
 I would recommend Windor & Newton Winton Oil Paint.
 It is a superb student quality paint, great for a range of techniques.

 A Painting Medium